New York woman used TikTok to learn fate of dad who killed mom

 Her oldest daughter, Yalitza — who was only 8 at the time — said she witnessed her father follow her mother to the apartment bathroom and then stab Rodriguez unprovoked in the chest and neck.

 “She was calling my name.
-She was calling his name,” Yalitza Espinal remembered.
+She was calling his name,” Yalitza remembered.

 “I remember I couldn’t reach the chain, and I’m jumping up and down, trying to move the chain,” she said.